AChuSec/cloud-security-scenarios-oci/scenarios/02-hipaa-gxp-data-lake/scenario.md

 ---

 ## Scenario
-Design a cost-effective, scalable OCI infrastructure for a startup with minimal DevOps experience, a $10K/month budget, and a 90-day timeline to launch a data analytics platform.
-The focus is on balancing speed to market, cost control, and high availability.
+Design a secure, compliant data lake on OCI for a pharmaceutical client subject to HIPAA and GxP regulations.
+Ensure data encryption, IAM integration with Active Directory, and proactive security monitoring while avoiding overengineering.

 ---